 With limited exceptions, Part III includes lines for specific items of expense or deduction (expense items).
 (See Part III, lines 1 through 28.)
-If an expense item is described on Part III. lines 1 through 28, report the amount of the item on the applicable line, regardless of whether there is a difference for the item.
-If there is a difference for the expense item, or only a portion of the expense item has a difference and a portion of the item does not have a difference and the item is not described in Part III. lines 1 through 28, report and describe the entire amount of the item on Part III, line 29.
+If an expense item is described on Part III, lines 1 through 28, report the amount of the item on the applicable line, regardless of whether there is a difference for the item.
+If there is a difference for the expense item, or only a portion of the expense item has a difference and a portion of the item does not have a difference and the item is not described in Part III, lines 1 through 28, report and describe the entire amount of the item on Part III, or transaction from which the difference arises.
+For further guidance about adequate disclosure, see Regulations section 1.6662-4(f).
+If a specific item of income, gain, loss, expense, or deduction is described on Part II, lines 7 through 21, or Part III, lines 1 through 28, and the line does not indicate to "attach schedule" or "attach details," and the specific instructions for the line do not call for an attachment of a schedule or statement, then the item is considered separately stated and adequately disclosed if the item is reported on the applicable line and the amount(s) of the item(s) are reported in the applicable columns of the applicable line.
+See the instructions for Part II, lines 1 through 6, for specific additional information required to be provided for these particular lines.